ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 As before, let's summarize with some fancy numbers first.

-Since the last blog post (7 month ago)...
+Since the last blog post (8 months ago)...
 - ActionScript 3 Language has gone up from 75% to **XXXXX%**!
 - ActionScript 3 API has gone up from 68% to **XXXXX%**!
 - ActionScript 1/2 Language has remained at 95%.
 We're fairly sure we're feature complete, just some pesky bugs left!